TN budget lacks vision, schemes for growth, says DMK chief

 by Union Finance Minister Nirmala Sitharaman and state deputy Chief Minister O Panneerselvam to allege that the ruling

 AIADMK was "following" the Central government.
+Other opposition parties, including TTV Dhinakaran's

+Amma Makkal Munnetra Kazhagam, criticised the ruling AIADMK's budget, saying it lacked growth-oriented schemes among others.

+AIADMK allies PMK and DMDK welcomed the budget.
 Panneerselvam, who also holds the Finance portfolio,

 presented the incumbent AIADMK government's last full-fledged budget on Friday as the state goes to polls next year.